mongodb/mongodb-atlas-cli/atlascli.md

 After you download the library, you can run it from anywhere and don't need to install it into a global location.
 This works well for shared hosts and other systems where you don't have a privileged account.

-Ideally, you should place this binary somewhere in your `PATH` for ease of use.
+You can place this binary somewhere in your `PATH` for ease of use.
 `/usr/local/bin` is the most probable location.

 ### Build From Source